treideme/emu8051/sim/README.md

   there's no ADC reference voltage, no RTC crystal drift, no LCD contrast.
-  It models the *protocol/register* behavior precisely enough that a firmware bug and a simulator bug are actually distinguishable, which is the property that mattered for finding these two, both confirmed by tracing real compiled output from the demo projects against a known-correct protocol/ISA reference rather than assumed:
+  It models the *protocol/register* behavior precisely enough that a firmware bug and a simulator bug are actually distinguishable, which is the property that mattered for finding these, all confirmed by tracing real compiled output from the demo projects against a known-correct protocol/ISA reference rather than assumed:
   - **`mov_mem_indir_rx` in `../opcodes.c`** (opcode 0x86/0x87, `MOV
     direct,@Ri`) had source and destination completely swapped -- a